DoTerra: History

 In March 2016, personal information stored in a system was subject to a third-party data breach. doTerra sent letters to distributors the next month informing them of the breach and offered 24 months of credit monitoring through AllClear, a credit monitoring company. doTerra reported having approximately 1,650 corporate employees and over 3 million Wellness Advocates across 100 countries the next year.
 It recalled 1.3 million bottles of its oils due to a lack of child resistant packaging.

-In April 2022, doTerra entered into a $5 million agreement with the University of Mississippi to research essential oils. doTerra was recognized by Hope for Haiti with the Hope Award in January 2023.
-The company's distillery in Bulgaria was awarded "Partner of the Municipality" by the Annual Awards Association of the Bulgarian Municipalities for its work in the country.
+In April 2022, doTerra entered into a $5 million agreement with the University of Mississippi to research essential oils.

 In April 2025, doTerra expanded its business into Kazakhstan, holding an event at the Palace of the Republic.
-It received a Good Housekeeping 2025 Bath Award.

 Controversies

 doTERRA has faced criticism and several controversies related to its multilevel marketing model, health claims made by distributors, and labor practices in its supply chain.